Skip to content

 Here we focus on type conversions involving data of type str (string), int (integer), float (floating-point), and bool (boolean).

-# type conversions
+# type changes

 # int --> str, float, bool